top of page

 Increasing client trust & sense of safety

-A user survey surfaced concerns about data privacy and discomfort with personal questions, which negatively impacted drop rates during assessments.
+A user survey revealed that concerns about data privacy and discomfort with personal questions were contributing to drop-off during assessments.

 CQ EXPERIENCE